 Now offered at River Oaks Community Centre!
 Join us for Drop-in Family Basketball Fridays, 6-8 p.m., and Sundays, 3-5 p.m.

 Please bring your own basketball, water bottle, and clean non-marking running shoes.

 Join us for a fun game of pick-up basketball (ages 13-17) at Glen Abbey Community Centre (in the gymnasium):

-Exception dates: April 21; May 2, 5 and 19; and June 30.
+Exception dates: August 4.
 Cancellations will be noted in the facility and online.

 Bring your friends, keep fit, stay active, practice your skills and have a blast!
 Games are unstructured yet supervised and pay-as-you-play.
-Cost is $4 per person, per visit.
+Cost is $4 per person, per visit or buy a 10-visit pass for $36.27.
+Basketballs are provided.
 Please wear non-marking gym shoes and bring a water bottle!
 Call 905-815-5950, ext.
 3568 for details.